jonevk/Resume/resume.md

 Cisco - CCNA Dev Net - Dec 2023​
 Cisco - CCNA - Route Switch March 2009​

-EXPERIENCE
+WORK HISTORY

-L2.
-Network Engineer, ieMentor/Driven, WI — Nov  2020 - Present
+L2 Network Engineer, ieMentor/Driven, WI — Nov  2020 - Jun 2024
 • Designed and built CSW environment for national law firm
 • Migrated Mexico site for customer to new C9K using only local assistance
 • Designed and implemented new IP Prefix to replace Elan circuit at a 24/7 Mfr customer.